Kelly de la Rocha

 Risk factors increase your chance of having bleeding during pregnancy.

 The amount of bleeding will be different for each cause.
-Wear a pad so you can tell how much you are bleeding.
+Wear a sanitary pad so you can tell how much you are bleeding.
 The blood may also appear different for different causes.
 Make note of how heavy the bleeding is and how the blood appears so you can tell your healthcare provider.

 Your healthcare provider will ask about your symptoms and medical history.
 A physical exam will be done.
 A pelvic exam may also be done.